-- Can my kindergartener wear a face shield instead of a mask, and do they need a doctor’s note to wear a face shield?
+- Can my student wear a face shield instead of a mask, and do they need a doctor’s note to wear a face shield?

-Students have the choice to wear either a face shield or a mask.
-A doctor’s note is required to show your student cannot wear a mask.
+Students have the choice to wear either a face shield (with skirting) or a mask.
+A doctor’s note is required if your student cannot wear either of these options.

-- Why isn’t the district choosing to keep students in an alternating A/B schedule indefinitely?
+- Why isn’t the district choosing to keep K-4 students in an alternating A/B schedule indefinitely?

 - Is there a chance students will return to distance learning if current COVID case conditions change?

 We will continue to work with the public health officials at the Spokane Regional Health District, and if at any point we receive guidance to send students back to distance learning, we will do that.

 - What options are available for families who do not feel comfortable sending their student back to school?